davidbeard741/arcticfrenz-data/README.md

 ### Step 1: Get Creator Address of the Collection

-- Find an NFT that is part of the collection
+- Find an NFT that is part of the collection on [Solscan](https://solscan.io)
-- Copy the token address of the NFT
-- Paste token address into a [Solscan](https://solscan.io)
 - Click on the "Creators" tab and select the first address that appears, with a 0% and a blue tick.

 ### Step 2: Get Collection's Hash List